artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 * You can require the NIF/CIF/NIE field in billing form.
 * You can require the NIF/CIF/NIE field in shipping form.
 * You can validate the NIF/CIF/NIE field.
+* You can validate the VIES VAT number field to exempt the taxes.
 * Add and require phone and email fields in shipping form.

 = Translations =